Culture of the Democratic Republic of the Congo: Cuisine

 Only 2.86% of the land is cultivated, and most of this is used for subsistence farming.
 People gather wild fruit, mushrooms, and honey, as well as hunt and fish.
 They will often sell these crops at markets or by the roadside.
 Cattle breeding and the development of large-scale agricultural businesses has been hindered by the recent war and the poor quality of the road system.

 Congo's farmland is the source of a wide variety of crops.
 These include maize, rice, cassava (manioc), sweet potato, yam, taro, plantain, tomato, pumpkin and varieties of peas and nuts.
 These foods are eaten throughout the country, but there are also regional dishes.
 The most important crops for export are coffee and palm oil.

 The national dish of the Democratic Republic of the Congo is moambe chicken, which consists of roasted chicken braised in palm nut which is mashed and extracted from the fruit of African palm oil trees.
 The chicken and sauce are paired with onion, garlic, chili, and fresh tomato and served over rice.
 Ingredients like peanuts, chicken, and yams are popular within many cuisines in the Congo.

 Another dish in the area is Liboké, containing chicken, fish, and vegetables wrapped in banana leaves.
 Once wrapped in the leaves, the dish is boiled, steamed, or put in the oven.

 Cuisine varies in the different regions of the Democratic Republic of the Congo but fufu is a popular dish in all of the Congo.
 Fufu is made from cassava, yams, or plantains which are boiled and shaped into balls.
 Fufu is served as a side to many dishes and has many health benefits such as reducing inflammation and promoting digestive health.

 Music

-Congolese musicians, like Le Grand Kallé or TPOK Jazz with their emblematic lead singer Franco Luambo Makiadi, were extremely influential in pioneering the musical style of "African Rumba", a blend of South American and modern African musical styles, more often known as Soukous in the years leading up to the independence of the Belgian Congo.
+Congolese musicians, like Le Grand Kallé or TPOK Jazz with their emblematic lead singer Franco Luambo Makiadi, were extremely influential in pioneering the musical style of African rumba in the years leading up to the independence of the Belgian Congo.
 After that, Congolese musicians were supported by the Mobutu regime in Zaire, and many Congolese musicians became very successful on the international market for African popular music.